jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/HackerOne-Hacker-Powered-Security-Report-2023.md

 organizations incentivize hackers to report cross\-site scripting vulnerabilities.
 Crypto and Blockchain
 The results for crypto and blockchain diverge most significantly from the average.
 This is in part because this young industry has no reliance on legacy software and their developers have strong insight into security.
-Crypto and blockchain companies are more likely to incentivize hackers to find vulnerabilities that could result in the stealing or draining of cryptocurrency wallets, which is why were seeing a higher portion of reports for misconfiguration and business logic errors.
+Crypto and blockchain companies are more likely to incentivize hackers to find vulnerabilities that could result in the stealing or draining of cryptocurrency wallets, which is why we’re seeing a higher portion of reports for misconfiguration and business logic errors.
 Travel and Tourism
 The higher\-than\-average volume of cross\-site scripting reports for travel and tourism businesses is attributable to their huge attack surfaces.
-Frequent mergers and acquisitions in this industry add to an existing attack surface, and its not uncommon for each hotel property to have its own web presence.
+Frequent mergers and acquisitions in this industry add to an existing attack surface, and it’s not uncommon for each hotel property to have its own web presence.
 Findings for information disclosure and IDOR are also higher because this industry has a strong customer loyalty focus, so ensuring customer data is secure is a particular priority.
 Fixing Bugs and
 Measuring
 Success
-This year weve seen a significant 28% improvement in the time it takes to remediate a vulnerability once reportedfrom an average of 35\.5 days down to 25\.5 days.
+This year we’ve seen a significant 28% improvement in the time it takes to remediate a vulnerability once reported—from an average of 35\.5 days down to 25\.5 days.
 Automotive, media and entertainment, and government customers have seen the biggest improvements in time to remediate, each with at least